Working with Hatch Patterns in PS file | Java

 - Save the document.

-If we need stroking (outlining) graphics objects with a hatch pattern instead of the last 4 points following will be:
+If we need stroking (outlining) graphics objects with a hatch pattern, instead of the last 4 points, the following will be used:

-Set the hatch paint as a current paint in PsDocument.
+- Set the hatch paint as the current paint in PsDocument.

-Set this stroke as current stroke in PsDocument.
+- Set this stroke as the current stroke in PsDocument.

-Outline the shape with current paint and stroke or outline the text.
-If we use one of the methods for outlining the text that accepts java.awt.Stroke as a parameter, previous point can be ignored.
+- Outline the shape with the current paint and stroke, or outline the text.
+If we use one of the methods for outlining the text that accepts java.awt.Stroke as a parameter, the previous point can be ignored.

 1 // Demonstrates all embedded hatch patterns that can be used to paint or outline shapes or text in PS document.